gsudre/lab_notes/116-rnaseq_dream.md

    - neurite outgrowth
    - myelination

- * tease out developmental lists a bit more *
- * what are the genes in those nice lists from gabriel? *
- * genes in gwas list? *
  * make table of things that didn't work out

 I found some interesting universal gene sets here: